lsst/df-ops/docs/admin/usdf-procedures.rst

 ==================================
 Requests in the SLAC Service Now are needed to create new users or infrastructure changes.
 For example adding DNS entries or creating new Ceph S3 buckets.
 To create a request follow the below process.

 #.
-Login to `Service Now <https://slacprod.servicenowservices.com/>`__ with your Windows credentials
+Open ticket in `Service Now <https://slacprod.servicenowservices.com/gethelp.do>`__
 #.
-Complete the ticket.
-An incident number is created.
+If additional visibility is needed post the ticket number in Slack or add the person as a watcher to the ticket.

 Announcing Downtime or Maintenance
 ==================================